-Illustration 2 Create

-Properties to be rezoned after the Purple Line
+Insert Illustration 2 Create 3⁄4 page with caption: Properties to be rezoned after the Purple Line.
+And with paragraph below on the same page:

 The second SMA will be timed with Purple Line funding and will rezone the remaining Town Center properties, allowing over one million square feet of new mixed-use development.
 This SMA will be initiated after the full funding grant agreement for the Connecticut Avenue section of the Purple Line has been approved.
 This expanded level of development will allow more housing options, and includes additional community amenities like a park and trails.
 This recommendation is supported under the Create planning theme.